unmatched785/SimpleOrigin-Brave-Debloat/README.md

 ## Notes

 - Light theme is the default.
-Dark theme is optional via the top-right toggle.
+Dark mode is optional via the top-right toggle.
-- After applying settings, restart Brave and verify with `brave://policy`.
+- Restart Brave after applying settings.
+- Verify results in `brave://policy` if needed.
 - **Reset Managed Policies** removes the Brave policy values touched by this tool from both HKCU and HKLM.